 What Will It Cost to Get Divorced in Troy, Ohio?

-The amount it will cost you to get a divorce in Troy, Ohio, can vary widely depending on whether you are going through a divorce or dissolution of marriage.
-It would be best if you also were prepared to pay court filing fees of between $300 and $400.
+The cost of a divorce in Troy, Ohio, can vary widely, depending on whether you are going through a divorce or a dissolution of marriage.
+It would be best if you were also prepared to pay court filing fees of $300-$400.

 Fees could increase if your divorce involves minor children.
 If you cannot afford to cover court costs, these fees can be waived if your income is at or below the federal poverty level, according to Ohio Revised Code Section 2323.311.